thibautjombart/covid19_bed_occupancy/app/include/info.md

 Two options for duration of hospitalisation are provided to match the results of
 <a
 href="https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext">Zhou
-et al 2020</a>:
+et al., 2020</a>:

-* Long-stay: discretised Weibull (shape: 2, scale: 13) to aim for a median of 11 days, IQR 7-14
+* Long-stay: discretised Weibull (shape: 2, scale: 13) targeting a median of 11
+    days, IQR 7-14
-* Short-stay: discretised Weibull (shape: 2, scale:10) to aim for a median of 8 days, IQR 4-12
+* Short-stay: discretised Weibull (shape: 2, scale: 10) targeting a median of 8
+    days, IQR 4-12

 These distributions may not be appropriate in some settings, and the user should